Every few weeks someone asks the same question: are KAYOU Naruto cards actually worth buying?

 If you are asking whether KAYOU Naruto cards are a good financial investment, the honest answer is: probably not, at least not yet.
 The secondary market is still maturing, and buying sealed product as a flip play is always risky.

-If you are asking whether they are worth buying as a hobby, for enjoyment, for the thrill of opening packs and building a binder of favourite characters, then absolutely yes.
-At $5 to $80 per entry point, the cost of trying the hobby is genuinely low compared to anything else on the TCG shelf.
+If you are asking whether they are worth buying as a hobby — for enjoyment, for the thrill of opening packs and building a binder of favourite characters — then yes.
+The entry point is genuinely accessible compared to anything else on the TCG shelf, and the hobby rewards the collectors who love it for what it is.

 Frequently Asked Questions